Sayyed Mahmud Khan: Capture and pardon of Mun'im Khan (1562)

-In the seventh year on 16 May 1562 Adham Khan Koka, younger son of Maham Anga, overwhelmed with envy over Shams-ud-Din Ataga Khan, murdered Shams-ud-Din Ataga.
-Mun'im Khan who had secretly instigated the crime, became panic stricken and attempted to flee to Kabul.
-En route to Kabul, when he was passing through the fief of Sayyid Mahmud Khan Barha at Sawat present day Muzaffar Nagar, Mun'im Khan was captured by his men.
-Sayyid Mahmud Khan recognized him and took him back to the royal threshold with honour.
-Emperor Akbar pardoned him at the intercession of Mahmud Khan Barha.
-In the seventeenth year of Akbar's reign he went to Gujarat in attendance on Khan Kalan.
-Later, he was sent in pursue of Ibrahim Hussain Mirza.
+On 16 May 1562, after the murder of Shams-ud-Din Ataga Khan by Adham Khan Koka, Mun'im Khan (who had secretly instigated the crime) attempted to flee to Kabul.
+While passing through Mahmud Khan's fief at Sarwat, Mun'im Khan was captured by Mahmud's men.
+Recognizing the fugitive's status, Mahmud Khan escorted him back to the royal threshold with honor.
+Emperor Akbar subsequently pardoned Mun'im Khan at the intercession of Mahmud Khan Barha.